Learning Programmatic Idioms for Scalable Semantic Parsing: Idiom Aware Encoder-Decoder Models

 \section{Idiom Aware Encoder-Decoder Models}

-Our goal is to train semantic parsers with the ability to learn to use code idioms during program generation.
-To do this, we first extract a set of frequently used idioms from the training set, and then provide them as supervision to the semantic parser's learning algorithm.
+We aim to train semantic parsers having the ability to use idioms during code generation.
+To do this, we first extract frequently used idioms from the training set, and then provide them as supervision to the semantic parser's learning algorithm.

 Formally, if a semantic parser decoder is guided by a grammar $\mathscr{G} = (N, \Sigma, R)$, where $N$ and $\Sigma$ are the sets of non-terminals and terminals respectively, and $R$ is the set of production rules of the form $A \rightarrow \beta, A \in N, \beta \in \{N \cup \Sigma\}^*$, we would like to construct an idiom set $I$ with rules of the form $B \rightarrow \gamma, B \in N, \gamma \in \{N \cup \Sigma\}^*$, such that $B\overset{\geq 2}{\implies}\gamma$ under $\mathscr{G}$, i.e., $\gamma$ can be derived in two or more steps from $B$ under $\mathscr{G}$.
-For the example in Figure \ref{fig:idiom_main}, $N$ would contain rules for expanding each non-terminal, such as \textit{Statement $\rightarrow$ if ParExpr Statement IfOrElse} and \textit{ParExpr $\rightarrow$ \{ Expr \}}, whereas $I$ would contain the idiomatic rule \textit{Statement $\rightarrow$ if ( Expr ) \{ Expr ; \} else \{ Expr ; \} }.
+For the example in Figure \ref{fig:idiom_main}, $R$ would contain rules for expanding each non-terminal, such as \textit{Statement $\rightarrow$ if ParExpr Statement IfOrElse} and \textit{ParExpr $\rightarrow$ \{ Expr \}}, whereas $I$ would contain the idiomatic rule \textit{Statement $\rightarrow$ if ( Expr ) \{ Expr ; \} else \{ Expr ; \} }.

 The decoder builds trees from $\hat{\mathscr{G}} = (N, \Sigma, R \cup I)$.
 Although the set of valid programs under both $\mathscr{G}$ and $\hat{\mathscr{G}}$ are exactly the same, this introduction of ambiguous rules into $\mathscr{G}$ in the form of idioms presents an opportunity to learn shorter derivations.
 In the next two sections, we describe the idiom extraction process, i.e., how $I$ is chosen, and the idiom application process, i.e., how the decoder is trained to learn to apply idioms.